Nonsensical1/Daily-Morning-News-Scraper-/README.md

 # Gemini Web Scraper CLI

-A native command-line interface that uses Google's Gemini API with search grounding to scrape and verify information from user-provided websites.
+A native and Web-app command-line interface that uses Google's Gemini API with search grounding to scrape and verify information from user-provided websites.
+Native is preferred.

 ## Prerequisites